Eco-Friendly vs Sustainable: What's the Difference?

 Additional Legislation

-The FTC's Green Guides and California's AB 1305 are the two most common regulations.
+The FTC's Green Guides and California's AB 1305 are the two most common regulations, but the following federal and state laws also support environmentally responsible practices.

 • Securities and Exchange Commission (SEC) Guidelines: The SEC has proposed rules requiring public companies to disclose climate-related risks and greenhouse gas emissions.
 These rules aim to provide accurate environmental information and boost investor and consumer confidence.